transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: tsSymptoms}

 This condition can occur on peer and ordering nodes that were *imported* to the console and the health checker cannot run against the node.
 This status happens because an `operations_url` was not specified when the node was imported.
 An operations URL is required for the node health checker to run.
 The node itself is likely `Running`, but because the operations URL was not specified, its status cannot be determined.
-This problem also occurs if you migrated your {{site.data.keyword.cloud_notm}} Kubernetes cluster Ingress from {{site.data.keyword.containerlong_notm}} Ingress to the community Kubernetes Ingress image, or vis versa.
 {: tsCauses}

 {: tsResolve}
-If you imported the node, You can resolve this problem by performing the following steps:
+**If you imported the node:**
+You can resolve this problem by performing the following steps:
  1. Click the node tile to open it.
  2. Click the **Settings** icon.
  3. Click **Associate identity**, view and make note of the identity that is associated with this node.
 Click **Cancel** to close this panel.